 FOOD SCI 550 — FERMENTED FOODS AND BEVERAGES

-Lecture.
 Chemistry, microbiology, and technology of foods and beverages in which fermentations are important (e.g. cheese, bread, pickles, beer).
 Fermentation techniques in developing new foods and food additives.
 Instrumentation and mechanization of food fermentations.
-Field trips.

 FOOD SCI 551 — FOOD FERMENTATION LABORATORY

-Offers students the opportunity to learn to produce fermented beverages and dairy products in laboratory and scalable production facilities.
-Individual labs are designed to introduce students to the chemical and physical basis for development of specific characteristics associated with individual styles of products as well as analytical methods to qualify those characteristics.
-Course is intended for students who are 21 years of age or older and have completed or are concurrently enrolled in FOOD SCI 550.
+Offers the opportunity to learn to produce fermented beverages and dairy products in laboratory and scalable production facilities.
+Designed to introduce the chemical and physical basis for development of specific characteristics associated with individual styles of products as well as analytical methods to qualify those characteristics.
+Enrollment limited to students 21 years of age or older

 FOOD SCI 552 — FOOD FERMENTATION LABORATORY: THE SCIENCE OF WINE

-Designed to provide students with opportunities to apply and further develop their understanding of fermentation science through the production and analysis of wine.
-Students learn to produce wine at the laboratory and commercial scale.
-Individual labs are designed to introduce students to the chemical constituents of wine through laboratory analysis.
-Enroll info: Course is intended for students who are 21 years of age or older and have completed or are concurrently enrolled in FOOD SCI 550.
+Provides opportunities to apply and further develop understanding of fermentation science through the production and analysis of wine.
+Learn to produce wine at the laboratory and commercial scale.
+Introduces the chemical constituents of wine through laboratory analysis.

 FOOD SCI 602 — SENIOR PROJECT